frankpf/undbg/README.md

 We use [musl libc](https://www.musl-libc.org/) to generate a completely static binary.
 Usually, Go binaries are statically linked.
 However, undbg depends on the excellent [Zydis](https://zydis.re/) library, which is written in C. Because of this, we need to compile Zydis using musl to keep the final binary static.

-To get musl, install `musl-tools`:
+You're going to need the `musl-gcc` binary available in PATH.
+To get it on Ubuntu, install the `musl-tools` package:

     sudo apt-get install -y musl-tools

+For other distros, check the musl documentation.

 Then, you need to compile Zydis: